Lana Tisdel

-Lana M. Tisdel (born May 28, 1975) is an American woman whose early life and involvement with the December 1993 murders of Brandon Teena, Lisa Lambert and Phillip DeVine, at the hands of John Lotter and Tom Nissen, is chronicled in the 1998 documentary The Brandon Teena Story and the 1999 film Boys Don't Cry (which left out DeVine).
+Lana M. Tisdel (born May 28, 1975) is an American woman whose early life and involvement with the December 1993 murders of Brandon Teena, Lisa Lambert, and Phillip DeVine at the hands of John Lotter and Tom Nissen is chronicled in the 1998 documentary The Brandon Teena Story and the 1999 film Boys Don't Cry (which left out DeVine).
 She was portrayed in the film by Chloë Sevigny, who was nominated for an Academy Award for her performance.

 Background

 In the fall of 1993, Tisdel, aged 18, met Brandon Teena, 20, through their mutual friends.
 Teena was new to the close-knit area, from Lincoln, Nebraska, and the local crowd was curious about him.
-Teena and Tisdel began seeing each other, because Tisdel found Teena attractive and believed Brandon was a cisgender man.
-He was in fact a transgender man: assigned female at birth.
-Tisdel has made it clear that her relationship with Brandon Teena was brief and did not include sex; only lasting about two months from their first meeting until the murder.
+Teena and Tisdel began seeing each other, with Tisdel believing that Teena was a cisgender man.
+Tisdel said her relationship with Teena was brief and did not include sex, only lasting about two months from their first meeting until the murder.
 However, their two-month relationship is described as very intense.
-Her mother Linda testified that Tisdel would be with Brandon all day, had trouble sleeping, and their relationship was all she cared about during that time.
+Her mother, Linda, testified that Tisdel would be with Brandon all day, had trouble sleeping, and their relationship was all she cared about during that time.

-On December 19, 1993, Brandon Teena was arrested for forging checks, and put in jail for several days.
-Tisdel found out he was transgender after his birth name was printed in the local newspaper in the arrests section.
-Tisdel paid to get him out of jail, and he told her that he was undergoing sex reassignment surgery.
-Tisdel has disputed claims that after the truth was revealed to her, they continued a romantic relationship, but instead she told Brandon that they could still be friends.
-Tisdel defended Teena often, at one point lying to authorities and telling them she had seen him naked and saw his penis, in hopes they would leave him alone.

-Two people that they were friends with during this time were John Lotter and Tom Nissen.
-Both young men had criminal records, and Teena had been staying with Nissen.
-Falls City is a small town, and all of these families were well-acquainted; Lana's best friend was Michelle Lotter, John's sister.
+In 1993, after some legal trouble, Teena moved to the Falls City region of Richardson County, Nebraska, where he presented as a man.
+He became friends with several residents.
+After moving into the home of Lisa Lambert, Teena began dating 19-year-old Tisdel, who was Lambert's friend.

+On December 19, 1993, Teena was arrested for forging checks; Tisdel used money from her father to pay his bail.
+Because Teena was in the female section of the jail, Tisdel learned that he was transgender.
+When Tisdel later questioned him about his gender, he told her he was a hermaphrodite pursuing a sex change operation, and they continued dating.
+In a lawsuit regarding the film adaptation Boys Don't Cry, this was disputed by Tisdel.
+Teena's arrest was posted in the local paper under his birth name, and thereupon his acquaintances learned that he was assigned female at birth.

+During this time, Teena began associating with ex-convicts John L. Lotter (born May 31, 1971) and Marvin Thomas "Tom" Nissen (born October 22, 1971); Teena had been staying with Nissen at the time.
 Initially friendly, Lotter and Nissen soon began to harass Teena and Tisdel and scrutinize their relationship.
-During a Christmas Eve party, Lotter and Nissen forced Teena to take off his clothes in order to show everyone, including Lana, his genitals.
+During a Christmas Eve party, Lotter and Nissen forced Teena to strip and show his genitals to everyone, including Tisdel.

-The two then kidnapped Teena and took him to a rural area, where they raped and beat him.
-Afterwards, Teena came to Tisdel's house, and Tisdel and her mother convinced him to speak to the police and go to the hospital.
+The two then kidnapped Brandon and took him to a rural area, where they raped and beat him.
+Afterward, Teena came to Tisdel's house, and Tisdel and her mother convinced him to speak to the police and go to the hospital.
 Lotter and Nissen had told Teena that if he told anyone what they did, they would kill him.